NexusMutual/docs/docs/using/limit-orders.md

 ## Renewing cover

-A renewal order buys the next period of your cover through the same renewal flow the app uses, so the rules on the [Cover](/protocol/cover#flexible-coverage) page apply.
+A renewal order buys a new cover for the next period, with the same amount, asset, and period, at or below your maximum annual price.
+Your current cover runs to its own end date, and the new cover takes over from there.

 <!-- @check LimitOrders.MAX_RENEWABLE_PERIOD_BEFORE_EXPIRATION = 10 days -->
 A renewal executes only in the days before your current cover ends, at most 10 days before.
 The app sets that window to 3 days by default.